kd8bny/LiMEaide/README.md

 ### Detailed usage
 ```
-limeaide.py [-h] [-o <outputfile>] [-s <sudoer>] [--force-clean] <remote host IP>
+limeaide.py [OPTIONS] REMOTE_IP
+-h, --help
--h show this dialog
+    show this dialog

+-s, --sudoer
--s Execute memory grab as sudoer.
+    Execute memory grab as sudoer.
 This is useful when root privileges are not granted

+-o, --output
--o Declare name of output file.
+    Change name of output file.
 Default is dump.bin

+-D, --dont-compress
+    Do not compress memory file.
+By default memory is compressed on host.
+If you
+    experience issues, toggle this flag.
+In my tests I see a ~60% reduction in file size

 --force-clean If previous attempt failed then clean up client
 ```